Human Error in Cyber Security: Defending Against the Weakest Link

-This past year cyber risk took center stage with cyber-attacks and data-privacy scandals arising from the enforcement of GDPR.
-The most prominent being Facebook’s Cambridge Analytica scandal where Facebook collected data from over 87 million users without their permission through an app developer who then sold it to Cambridge Analytica.
+In 2018, cyber risk took center stage with cyber-attacks and data privacy scandals arising from the enforcement of GDPR.
+The most prominent of these scandals was Facebook’s Cambridge Analytica scandal where Facebook collected data from over 87 million users without their permission through an app developer who then sold it to Cambridge Analytica.
 The data was then used to allegedly tamper with the 2016 presidential election.
 Other prominent data breaches include Quora where hackers gained access to its system, retrieving over 100 million user’s account information, and Chegg where unauthorized access was gained on the company’s database comprising over 40 million accounts.

 Insider threats can occur through human error or malicious intent, so its important organizations take time to assess their employees to identify abnormal behaviors and patterns of suspicious activity.
 Human error takes form in three different ways which play a role in successful security attacks:

-- User Misuse: employees misuse company resources such as checking online bank accounts and personal email addresses leaving the company vulnerable to a cyber-attack through malware or exploitation of credentials.
+- User Misuse – This occurs when employees misuse company resources, such as checking online bank accounts and personal email addresses, leaving the company vulnerable to a cyber-attack through malware or exploitation of credentials.

 Insider threat statistics from Ponemon Institute include employee or contractor negligence being responsible for two out of three insider threat incidents, costing organizations an average of $3.8 million per year or $238,000 per incident.
 Moreover, privileged users are seen as the biggest insider threat risk in 55% of organizations surveyed.

-The SANS Institute’s whitepaper on Protecting Against Insider Threats is a good guide that discusses the key factors in helping to enhance security to protect a company from internal attacks.
-Here are four best practices that should be implemented in every organization:
+The SANS Institute’s Protecting Against Insider Threats discusses the key factors in helping to enhance security to protect a company from internal attacks.
+SANS recommends the following four best practices that should be implemented in every organization: